 It is difficult to see where library service may be headed in the next ten years, let alone in the next 128 years.
 Anyone who has worked in or around libraries before and after the advent of the World Wide Web in the middle 1990s has seen library service radically transformed.
 Some innovative thinkers now believe that the print medium is dead.
 They think libraries may as well discard their book collections.
 On the other hand, some traditionalists believe that digital media are unproven, unreliable, and transitory.
 They believe that researchers cannot trust the information that they find on the Web today, and, even if they could trust it, it will not be there tomorrow.
 No matter where the future may lead, however, it seems very likely that library services at UNI will continue to respond to the needs of the UNI community to conduct effective research, learn about the world's cultural heritage, and become thoughtful, productive, educated citizens.

-Compiled by University Archivist Gerald L. Peterson, November-December 1996; substantially revised by Gerald L. Peterson, with scanning by Gail Briddle, and invaluable advice from many Library staff members, June-July 2004; last updated, June 20, 2016 (GP).
+Compiled by University Archivist Gerald L. Peterson, November-December 1996; substantially revised by Gerald L. Peterson, with scanning by Gail Briddle, and invaluable advice from many Library staff members, June-July 2004; last updated, June 20, 2016 (GP); Photos and citations updated by Alli Guild, September 2022.